mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 where a straight fight is an option but there is a way to avoid open war.

-Revenge: The quest for vengeance can be a self- fuelling adventure plot, in which the Travellers themselves create adventure leads with no thought for reward.
+Revenge: The quest for vengeance can be a self-fuelling adventure plot, in which the Travellers themselves create adventure leads with no thought for reward.
 This might be due to the Travellers’ backstory but the best revenge plots are based on events in an earlier adventure.

 ENCOURAGING HEROIC BEHAVIOUR

 The Travellers should have a reason to do whatever the adventure requires.
 The promise of reward is one way to motivate the Travellers but is best used